lepmik/lepmik.github.io/_pages/cv.md

 **Visiting Researcher** _(2016)_
 Marc de Kamps' Lab, University of Leeds
 - 1-month intensive collaboration on density methods for neural networks
-- Resulted in two joint publications
+- Resulted in two joint publications and one book chapter

 **Career Breaks**
 - Parental leave: 2017, 2020 (5 months each)